pramnora/NodeJS/README.md

 **NOTE: (1)**: Where do I go to install NodeJS for FREE?
 https://nodejs.org/en/

-**NOTE: (2)**: If you ever wish to uninstall Node; then, it really is quite as simple and straight forwards as uninstalling any other Windows program; just look inside of Programs Manager; and, then, click: Uninstall.
+**NOTE: (2)**: If you ever wish to uninstall Node; then, it really is quite as simple and straight forwards as uninstalling any other Windows program; just look inside of Programs Manager; find the program by  typing in the name: node; then, click: Uninstall.

 **NOTE: (3)**: Downloading NodeJS does, automatically, come with NPM/Node Package Manager.
 NPM, allows you to download other Node programs.
 To learn more, and, discover which other packages it is possible to install; then, go to: http://www.npm.org.